 Pascal Bamford, Ph.D. is the vice president, product development at Epic Sciences.
 Dr. Bamford obtained his Ph.D. from the University of Queensland, Australia, and researched how cancer-associated changes in DNA structure, detectable in digital images, could be used to automate the process of distinguishing cervical cancer from normal cells.
 His early career was spent developing automated cytology imaging systems at CSSIP in Australia in collaboration with Accumed International of Chicago.
 He subsequently took on the role of director of Imaging at MonoGen, where he developed an all-digital, microscopy-based, cervical cancer screening product, which was recognized as the first “killer app” for the field of digital pathology.
 For the past five years at Ventana-Roche, Dr. Bamford has held various roles of increasing responsibility in research, digital pathology and assay development, working on fluorescence multiplexing imaging systems and driving several bright field IHC algorithm CE-IVD and 510(k) clearances.
 Most recently Dr. Bamford led the detection reagent development of Ventana’s next generation staining platform.
 He is the author of six patents and more than 18 scientific publications.

-Mr. Ryan Dittamore is the vice president, marketing and translational research at Epic Sciences.
-Mr. Dittamore is a recognized molecular diagnostics leader with a broad range of business, scientific, and medical acumen focused on developing and commercializing innovative diagnostic, prognostic and predictive tests in oncology.
-Mr. Dittamore is leading marketing and translational research activities to develop clinical validity and clinical utility for new products offerings addressing critical unmet medical needs in oncology.
+Mr. Ryan Dittamore is the vice president, translational research and clinical affairs at Epic Sciences.
+Mr. Dittamore is a recognized molecular diagnostics leader with a broad range of scientific, medical, and business experience in developing and commercializing cancer diagnostics.
+Mr. Dittamore is leading translational research and clinical affairs activities for Epic Sciences to develop clinical validity and utility for new products to address critical unmet medical needs in oncology.
 This effort includes initiation and execution of numerous oncology clinical trials with top academic and government institutes.
-Mr. Dittamore’s background includes a diverse set of roles inclusive of research, product development, marketing, business development, sales and global channel management.
-Previous to his tenure at Epic Sciences, he was director of Medical Innovation and disease lead for Genitourinary Cancers at Ventana Medical Systems (Roche Tissue Diagnostics).
+Mr. Dittamore’s background includes a diverse set of roles spanning over 18 years in the diagnostic and life science industries inclusive of research, product development, marketing, business development, sales and global channel management.
+Previous to his tenure at Epic Sciences, he was director of medical innovation and disease lead for genitourinary (GU) cancers at Ventana Medical Systems (Roche Tissue Diagnostics).
+During his time there he lead translational research, product development and marketing efforts for GU medical value products.
+His work has led to numerous novel abstracts, publications and patents towards improving patient outcomes.
 He holds a B.S. in biology, from University of Oregon and an MBA from University of Massachusetts, Amherst.